MichaelRWolf/wendy-ai/notes-from-google-doc.md

 /70_Video_Audio/MysticRevolution/2022-07-29_MysticRevolution_Ep01_package.txt.

-That’s the clean, scalable pattern for all future episodes.
+That's the clean, scalable pattern for all future episodes.

-Whenever you’re ready, drop the messy transcript and say “please do Step 1,” and I’ll start the labeling pass right away.
+Whenever you're ready, drop the messy transcript and say "please do Step 1," and I'll start the labeling pass right away.

 ---
 🐬 You said:

 these long string names you have a great

 ie /70_Video_Audio/MysticRevolution/2022-07-29_MysticRevolution_Ep01_master.txt

 - please put them on top of your output as appropriate - and they will be the names you know

 they will not fit iin my left side hierarchy box in google docs, i will have a shorter human name in there